SolidSoups/Processing-Carcassone/log.md

 I have made some improvements to the debug mode.
 The UI will now show every location where a placement is possible, and how many placements are possible at that location.

 **Next i am planning to restructure, recycle and clean my code**

+## E12: January 31, 4:00pm (2h)
+I have implemented a functionality to both programs that allows the creation of a "*tile deck*", given a certain distribution property assigned by the **tile utility** program (previously tile connection helper).
+Every tile is assigned a count, which is how many of that tile will be in the deck.
+It saves it in the same JSON file, and in the main program that json file is loaded as normal.
+But now the `TileData` class has a int proprerty for that tiles specific count.
+When the main game loads up, it fills a deck with the specified distribution.
+I am planning on adding a distribution multiplier, so that you can change how long and big the game will be.
+Maybe you could have infinite with a timer, and cards are drawn based on their chance.
+So far its working good, but the game doesnt know to stop when the card deck is out, so it keeps recycling the same last tile over and over again.

+**Next i think i will need to implement a stop game functionality**